 As we waited for Tool to come out, a long cascading hanging curtain running on a track began to enclose the curvature of the stage.
 You could feel the thick anticipation and tension of fans that had waited 13 years to hear new music live.
 (If they hadn’t caught Tool at Open Air Chicago, this would be their first time hearing it.)
 Maynard James Keenan, Justin Chancellor, Danny Carey, and Adam Jones emerged one by one to deafening roars from the 23,500 fans in the crowd, and promptly proceeded to play the mind-centering ten minute title track “Fear Inoculum.”

 That would be the last new song the crowd would hear until the intermission other than “Pneuma”… yes there was an intermission.
 During this curious time the curtain once again enclosed the stage and a countdown timer was projected onto it.
 When the curtain opened, drummer Danny Carey entered the stage solo and walked straight to the hanging gong in the back.
-He then took us on a “Chocolate Chip Trip’ which is a track I now appreciate so much more after seeing it live.
+He then took us on a “Chocolate Chip Trip’ which is a track I now appreciate so much more after seeing it live, for all of its compound intricacies you may not otherwise notice with the ear alone.
 In between “Fear Inoculum” and “Chocolate Chip Trip”, the band took us on a journey playing “Aenima” from their 1996 album, to songs from 10,000 Days, Lateralus, and even a special treat from their 1993 album Undertow.
 Before “Intolerance” began, singer Maynard James Keenan requested that everyone in the audience under 30 raise their hands.
 He then told them they were “not even sperm when that song was written.”
-Time traveling aside, I have never seen a crowd so drawn in to a show. the crazy guy next to me almost tumbled down the seats he was so into shouting every lyric and fist-pumping along.
-I was just as mesmerized as the rest of them, but who wouldn’t be with the musical skills of these four prog-rock/metal icons combined with a full laser light show and a full size movie screen displaying intense visuals the entire show.
+Time traveling aside, I have never seen a crowd so drawn in to a show.
+The crazy guy next to me almost tumbled down the seats he was so into it- shouting every lyric and fist-pumping along.
+I was just as mesmerized as the rest of them, but who wouldn’t be with the musical skills of these four prog-rock/metal icons combined with a full laser light show and a full-size movie screen displaying intense visuals the entire show.
 These four men have been playing together since 1995, and it shows in their flawless and godly performance.

-No pictures or video can even come close to describing a live Tool show.
+No pictures, words, or video can even really come close to describing a live Tool show.
 I am already looking forward to the next album, to experience it all again…

 “Forty Six & 2”